 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 The course materials also include an online student manual and study guide.
-Students borrow videotapes from Athabasca University Library.
+The course assigns videos which can be streamed online or borrowed as DVDs from the AU Library.

 Full information for the Challenge for Credit can be found in the Undergraduate Calendar.

 Undergraduate Challenge for Credit Course Registration Form